 Challenge: How best to recycle a non-biodegradable mineral wool product used in greenhouse production?
 Solution: Test compost production using different mixtures as a bulking agent Impact: Extend life of landfill resources, improve sustainability by recycling of resource

-Researchers from Niagara College’s Agriculture & Environmental Technologies Innovation Centre (AETIC) have played an important role investigating uses for a waste product from the greenhouse industry.
+Researchers from Niagara College’s Horticultural & Environmental Sciences Innovation Centre (HESIC) have played an important role investigating uses for a waste product from the greenhouse industry.

 The research team with students from the Greenhouse Technician program worked on a course-based growing trial project with Walker Environmental Group (WEG) to explore recycling possibilities and beneficiary secondary uses of rockwool, a non-biodegradable mineral wool product.